 These types of ants in Pennsylvania have six legs and two antennae, and they feed on other insects and sweet liquids.

-Silky ants are social insects that live in colonies, with each colony having a single queen ant.
+Silky ants are social insects that live in colonies, each with a single queen ant.
 The colonies can range from a few dozen to several hundred ants.

 These ants will secrete an unpleasant odor as a defense mechanism when disturbed.